xiGUAwanOU/tech-note/operating-systems/linux/howto__ubuntu-post-installation.md

 A. Edit `/etc/systemd/logind.conf` file, change the line `#HandleLidSwitch=suspend` to `#HandleLidSwitch=hibernate` and run command `sudo systemctl restart systemd-logind.service` to apply the change.

 Q. Install Chinese input method.\
-A. `sudo apt install fcitx-googlepinyin`, go to "Language Support", change the "Keyboard input method system" to fcitx.
+A. `sudo apt install fcitx-googlepinyin`, go to "Language Support", change the "Keyboard input method system" to "fcitx", go to "Settings" --> "Region & Language", add "Chinese" as input source.
+Restart the system, now the fcitx icon should be shown in the notification area, configure the input methods to add Google Pinyin.